CarlosKlapp/MarsPhotoDownloader/README.md

 ### `npm run dev` <a name="npmstart"></a>

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The app will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm run build` <a name="npm_run_build"></a>